Joining the Houston Area Chapter provides you with access to benefits and privileges designed to help it's members grow in the anti-fraud profession.

 One of the ways that we help members achieve their goals is by promoting the CFE designation and helping members defray some of the exam costs.

 Members who join the Houston ACFE Chapter at least a 60 days prior to taking and passing the CFE Exam are eligible for a $500 award.
+Student members who join the Houston ACFE Chapter at least 60 days prior to taking and passing the CFE Exam are eligible for a $250 award.
 Current members must be up to date on their dues to be eligible.
 Awards are limited and the board has the authority to suspend the awards process at any time.
 To receive your award please follow these instructions.

 One of the best training and networking events is the Annual Fraud Conference and Exhibition put on by the Association of Certified Fraud Examiners.
 The Houston Area ACFE Chapter assists member(s) annually to help get them to the conference and represent the Houston ACFE Chapter.